Moments of Artin-Schreier L-functions: Introduction

-Proving Theorem \ref{thm_absvalue} requires different techniques, as one cannot rely on results about the divisor function in short intervals in this case either.
-Instead, we use the approximate functional equation to write the absolute value squared of the $L$-function in terms of sums of length roughly $d$ (note that the $L$-function is a polynomial of degree approximately $d$), and then one uses orthogonality relations for the sums over additive characters as in the work in \cite{BDFLS12}.
+Proving Theorem \ref{thm_absvalue} requires different ideas, as one cannot rely on results about the divisor function in short intervals in this case.
+Instead, we use the approximate functional equation to write the absolute value squared of the $L$-function in terms of sums of length roughly $d$ (note that the $L$-function is a polynomial of degree approximately $d$), and then we use orthogonality relations for the sums over additive characters as in the work in \cite{BDFLS12}.
+We remark that in Theorem \ref{thm_absvalue} we computed a specific lower order term of size $X^\frac{2-p}{2(p-1)}$ where $X$ is roughly the size of the family, that is, $X=q^{d(1-\frac{1}{p})}$.

-We remark that in Theorems \ref{thm_absvalue}, \ref{odd1}, and \ref{thm_ord} we computed specific lower order terms of size $X^{\frac{1}{p}-\frac{1}{2}}$, where $X$ is roughly the size of the family (in the case of the polynomial and odd polynomial families, $X=q^d$ and in the case of the ordinary family, $X=q^{2d}$).
-With some extra work, one could compute a similar size lower order term for the second moment in the odd polynomial family as well, but the computations are already laborious, so we have decided not to do that here.

-We remark that one could consider the moments with absolute value in the family of ordinary Artin-Schreier curves, i.e., one could consider the moments of $|\mathcal{L}(q^{-1/2},f,\psi)|^{2k}$.
-However, that would require obtaining an analogue of Lemma \ref{lemma} in the case of the ordinary family.
-We note that Lemma \ref{lemma} follows from Lemma $9.1$ in \cite{BDFLS12}; an analogue of that result is proven in Lemma $8.5$ in \cite{BDFL16} for the case of the ordinary family.
-However, the range of parameters in that result is not strong enough to allow us to compute the moments with the absolute value.
-We plan to return to this question in the future.